henningkirchner/trading-sales-thesis/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Alternatively the packages can be install one by one, by just typing
+Alternatively the packages can be install one by one, by just typing the following commands into the consol.

 pip install pandas

 pip install numpy

 pip instll matplotlib

-into the consol

 ## Notes